This policy outlines the University of Oregon’s approach to animals on University-owned or controlled property.

 For questions about this policy, please contact the Department of Environmental Health and Safety at 541-346-3192.

-Revisions approved by the President and policy renumbered on September 20, 2017.
+20 September 2017 - Revisions approved by the university president and policy renumbered

 To protect public health and safety: